Here are some of our beliefs and values connected to our Sunday gathering:

 Sundays are a time to engage the world.

 Not only do we bring our whole selves to worship, but we do our best to engage the whole world.
 That means that our time together includes both celebration and lament.
-We hold up joy and call injustice out, and we do this through music, prayer, reflection, art, and Scripture.
+Through music, prayer, reflection, art, and Scripture we hold up joy and call out injustice.

 Sundays are a time to connect.